Let’s talk about Graeme

 He has spent twenty-five years in marketing strategy and advertising at various Canadian ad agencies; as a director of marketing in both Canadian and global retail firms; and as a consultant in retail marketing strategy.
 As a former purchaser of advertising creative, Graeme has an deep understanding of the creative process and an innate ability to understand the intent of copy and therefore quickly “gets” how a writer would intend his or her copy to be read.

-Graeme is presently a member of the sessional faculty at OCAD University in Toronto, and has taught a variety of courses on the subjects of retail branding, advertising strategy and presentation skills to third and fourth year students.
+Graeme is presently a member of the sessional faculty at OCAD University in Toronto, and has taught a variety of courses on the subjects of retail strategy and branding, marketing research and presentation skills to third and fourth year students.

 He lives in Toronto, Canada with his partner; and travels frequently to New York, Chicago and Los Angeles.
 His two daughters are continually frustrated by his attempts at humour and at his trying to appear “cool” to their friends.